SuprimPoudel/suprimpoudel/README.md

 ## I'm a Student, Programmer, Developer and your Friend too 😉🤞

 - 🔭 I just started working as a Jr. Android Developer at Ekbana Solutions Pvt.
 Ltd. 😎
-- 🌱 I’m currently learning iOS development too 📚
 - 👯 I also have a Youtube channel where I upload videos relating to Flutter and Androids
-- 🥅 2022 Goals: Become a fullstack developer for mobile platforms 🤞 (Flutter, Android, and iOS)
+- 🥅 2022 Goals: Learn Spring and Spring Boot
 - ⚡ Fun fact: I consider myself lazy 😜 So I always try and find simple solutions to everything

 ### Connect with me: